labordus/utilia/doc/guides/develop/source-code/Python/types.rst

 Lists Of Tuples
 ~~~~~~~~~~~~~~~

-An :ref:`OrderedDict <docfile-utilia.types.OrderedDict>` can be used to
+An :py:class:`OrderedDict` can be used to accumulate key-value pairs in an
-accumulate key-value pairs in an order-preserving manner.
-These accumulated
+order-preserving manner.
+These accumulated pairs can later be retrieved as
-pairs can later be retrieved as tuples via a standard iteration method.
-This
+tuples via a standard iteration method.
+This is cleaner than appending tuples
-is cleaner than appending tuples to a list.
+to a list.

    .. code-block:: python